Modern vulnerability management is more important than ever before.

 Furthermore, endpoint agents at your organization can gather vulnerability data continuously from your systems without performing intrusive scans.

 Using endpoint agents could be useful since it’ll help your organization maintain up-to-date data for your vulnerabilities.

 The more up-to-date your data is, the less likely you are to be surprised by potential intrusions or data leaks.

 Ultimately, any worthwhile vulnerability management scanner or software solution will gather data and create reports to be analyzed and acted upon later.

-Once you’ve gathered enough data and identified various weak spots in your system’s defences, you’ll need to evaluate those vulnerabilities to make sure you deal with them correctly.
+Once you’ve gathered enough data and identified various weak spots in your system’s defenses, you’ll need to evaluate those vulnerabilities to make sure you deal with them correctly.

 Your organization likely already has a risk management strategy.
 Any vulnerability evaluations should take this into effect so you adhere to existing strategic guidelines.

 Vulnerability management solutions or software will typically provide scores or risk ratings for vulnerabilities in your organization.
 One good example is the CVSS or Common Vulnerability Scoring System.

 Developing quantifiable requirements in your evaluations is one of the top 10 best practices for software testing projects, which you can read more about in our guide!